-As per a statistic, there were around 197 million TV-owning households in India as of 2018.
-This clearly exhibits the power of advertising the product through this channel.
+- Television: As per a statistic, there were around 197 million TV-owning households in India as of 2018.
+This exhibits the power of advertising the product through this channel.
 The impact of advertising via TV is huge.
 It has a reach right from the local to the national level.
-Sometimes it may also reach up to the international level.
-Also advertising via TV has an added advantage of a video that gives the users a real life like experience.
+Sometimes it may also reach the international level.
+Also, advertising via TV has an added advantage of a video that gives the users a real-life-like experience.

-Forgetting is a human instinct.
-Hence in order to leave a long lasting image in the minds of the customers, it is imperative to expose people to the product several times.
-But since the mediums such as TV are very expensive hence Radios come to the rescue here.
-Also, the reachability of the radio ranges from the local level to the national level.
+- Radio: Forgetting is a human instinct.
+Hence to leave a long-lasting image in the customers’ minds, it is imperative to expose people to the product several times.
+But since mediums such as TV are very expensive, hence Radios come to the rescue here.
+Also, the reachability of the radio ranges from the local to the national level.

 Advantages of Above the Line marketing

-- It is an easy and effective way to connect with people since it involves either images or videos that convey the message well
+- An easy and effective way to connect with people since it involves either images or videos that convey the message well.

-- It really helps marketers to build the brand value by reaching out to the masses and raising awareness about the product.
+- It helps marketers to build brand value by reaching out to the masses and raising awareness about the product.

-The main rationale behind this advertising method is to target the customers while they are outside their homes.
-This can be seen anywhere outside your home.
-Maybe on a large wall, on buses, billboards etc. This attracts a lot of attention partly because of the huge size of the advertising and also because of a long time for which it is displayed.
+- Out-of-home (OOH) advertising: The main rationale behind this advertising method is to target customers outside their homes.
+This can be seen anywhere outside your home, maybe on a large wall, on buses, billboards, etc. This attracts a lot of attention partly because of the huge size of the advertising and the long time it is displayed.

-This is also a method that is adopted by the companies.
-This can be seen in the case of sports such as cricket, Football etc. In football, for instance, there is always a cut-throat competition between Pepsi and Coke.
+- Sponsorships: This is also a method that companies adopt.
+This can be seen in the case of sports such as cricket, Football, etc. In football, for instance, there is always a cut-throat competition between Pepsi and Coke.

-The main objective of this method is to create a long lasting relationship with the customer by interacting and providing a soothing experience.
-For instance, the companies resort to the introduction of a product by reaching directly to the target groups in an exhibition.
+- Brand Activation: The main objective of this method is to create a long-lasting relationship with the customer by interacting and providing a soothing experience.
+For instance, companies introduce products by reaching the target groups in an exhibition.

 - This mode of advertisement is extremely target oriented

-- The returns on the initial investment are better and also the leads can be tracked better as compared to the ATL activities.
+- The returns on the initial investment are better, and the leads can track better than the ATL activities.